effector/effector/docs/api/effector/clearNode.md

 // no reaction
 inc()
 // no reaction!
-// all units, which depends on trigger, are erased
+// all units, which depend on trigger, are erased
 // including inc and store, because it depends on inc
 ```